PasitheaSoftware/Hadoop-on-Docker/README.md

 DataNode
 NodeManager

+To check that the containers are deployed and running use the following command:

+`$ sudo docker ps --filter "name=hadoop" --filter "status=running"`

+The output must show three containers (*hadoop-master*, *hadoop-slave1* and *hadoop-slave2*) running.
 From this point your hadoop configuration is up and running.